This page outlines the development of the National Policy Statement for Freshwater Management and the two suites of

-The Freshwater NPS 2011 was amended in 2014 to provide greater direction and support to help regional councils apply the requirements of the Freshwater NPS in a consistent way across the country.
+The Freshwater NPS 2011 was amended and replaced in 2014 to introduce the national objective framework as a way to help regional councils apply the requirements of the Freshwater NPS in a consistent way across the country.

 National framework for setting freshwater objectives

-A key feature of the 2014 amendments was the adoption of a framework for setting freshwater objectives for all water bodies.
+The national objectives framework specifies the process regional councils must use to set freshwater objectives.
 Objectives must, as a minimum, be set for two compulsory values: ecosystem health and human health for recreation.
-National bottom lines, based on robust science, have been adopted for the compulsory values.
+Some national bottom lines, based on robust science, have been adopted for the compulsory values.
 Objectives must be set above the national bottom lines.

 Science advice on the framework